SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 python slc\sl_setup_env.py
 ```

-The sl_setup_env.py script creates .env file to be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java ZAP, Simplicity-commander and Java.
+The `sl_setup_env.py` script creates an .env file to be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java ZAP, Simplicity-commander, and Java.

 ## Creating an Application Project